| |

 |

 We are in the great granite section of Summit City Creek North of the Upper Ford.
 We are looking North, up Summit City Creek.
-Fourth of July Peak is peeking over the descending ridgeline, below the cloud in the distant Right-Center of this image.
+Fourth of July Peak is peeking over the descending ridgeline in the far distance, below the cloud in the distant Right-Center of this image.
 It is a real relief from the dense forest.

-The granite beauties up the canyon angle Northeast, towards Summit City Creek's trail junction to Fourth of July Lake, where we entered this awesome canyon.
-You must rely on your good observation and route finding skills through this whole section, but there has been a solid line ducks guiding the way across the open granite section.
+The granite beauties up the canyon are bending to the Northeast, towards Summit City Creek's trail junction to Fourth of July Lake, where we entered this awesome canyon.
+You must rely on your good observation and route finding skills backpacking through this whole section, but there has been a solid line ducks (Sept.
+2013) guiding the way across this open granite section.

 The biggest ducks survive the Winter snows, but the rest are swept away, to be replaced by each Summer's hikers.
 You don't need ducks through this granite section, in fact too many ducks take away from the experience.